dxw/contracts/agreements/employment.md

 * Parental leave added
 * Sick pay added
 * Obligation to report and abstain from offering inappropriate gratuities
-* General duty to abide by dxw's values
+* General duty to abide by dxw's values, follow policies and work hard
-* Holiday notice periods normalised to 7 days for a day off and 28 days for anything longer -->
+* Holiday notice periods normalised to 7 days for a day off and 28 days for anything longer
+* Indicative list of things which constitute gross misconduct
+* Contract now stipulates that dxw must be reasonable when considering dismissal for long-term sick -->

 # Contract of Employment